Christoba/DockerHack/README.md

 The goal of the project is to create a Custodian Microservice that can save a new custodian using distributed windows docker containers.
 The project includes a website, the RavenDB document store, the NATS message queue, a console application and SEQ logging via Serilog.

+The project is built upon code provided in the following article: https://msdn.microsoft.com/en-us/magazine/mt797650.aspx Changes include the introduction of RavenDB and SEQ.

 ## Getting Started

 ### Installation